Spotting flamingos in the Caribbean

 Curaçao

-The most beautiful flamingo spots of Curaçao are far from the tourist hustle, in open salt flat landscapes.
-Around Sint Willibrordus the landscape is wide and light, with shallow waters where the birds roam at their own pace.
-Bring binoculars, find a quiet spot, and let the image work its magic on you.
+The most beautiful flamingo spots in Curaçao are far from the tourist crowds, in open salt-flat landscapes.
+Around Sint Willibrordus, the landscape is wide and light, with shallow water where the birds walk at their own pace.
+Bring binoculars, find a quiet spot, and let the view sink in.

 Turks and Caicos

-At the Flamingo Pond Overlook in Whitby, you look over a wide, still water surface with small pink dots moving through it.
-Not a big show, but those who take the time, especially early in the morning, are rewarded.
+At Flamingo Pond Overlook in Whitby, you look over a broad, still expanse of water with small pink spots moving through it.
+Not a big show, but for those who take the time, especially early in the morning, the reward is great.

 The Bahamas

-In Acklins, the pace is slower and the landscape more open.
-You see a loose stripe of pink in the distance, a group in still water, a sudden takeoff that sets the sky in motion.
-One of those places where you’re glad you made the effort.
+In Acklins, the pace is slower, and the landscape is more open.
+You see a loose line of pink in the distance, a small flock in still water, a sudden takeoff that sets the air in motion.
+One of those places where you're glad you made the effort.

 Aruba